Baby Back Ribs

 You can wear gloves if you want to I guess but where is the fun in that?

-Wrap them up and then toss them into the refrigerator until you are ready for them.
+Wrap them up and set them aside until you are ready for them.

 Leave them to smoke for 3 hours with the lid closed.

-I am using a rib rack, but you can lay them directly on the grate.
+I use a rib rack, but you can lay them directly on the grate.
 If you do, flip them every 45 minutes or so.

-After 3 hours, the meat is pulling from the bone and already starting to fall apart:
+After 3 hours, the meat will start to pull from the bone.

-Now, cover the pan with foil, close the lid of the cooker, and cook for another 2 hours at 250F.
+Next, pour a beer into the bottom of a deep pan and transfer the ribs to the pan.
+Cover with foil, close the lid of the cooker, and cook for another 2 hours at 250F.

-Serve the Baby Back Ribs with extra sauce and Homemade Mac ‘n Cheese:
+Serve the Baby Back Ribs with more sauce on the side and Homemade Mac ‘n Cheese.

 You will be loved by your family and friends forever.